Corruption in Eritrea

 Corruption in Eritrea is widespread, with bribes required for most government services.
 In its early post-independence years, Eritrea was viewed as relatively corruption-free and having a strong anti-corruption culture.
 However, key international metrics, have shown a progressive decline in Eritrea's anti-corruption mechanisms.
 As of 2024, the government’s official goal of containing corruption to have been effectively abandoned, and military personnel and civil servants are usually not prosecuted for corruption.

 Eritrea has not joined the UN Convention against Corruption or any other international anti-corruption initiatives.
 There are no independent NGOs in Eritrea, including those that investigate corruption.
 No government agencies or watchdogs exist independently of the ruling PFDJ party in Eritrea to report corruption to.

-On Transparency International's 2024 Corruption Perceptions Index, Eritrea scored 13, ranking 173rd out of the 180 countries.
-This is the worst score Eritrea has ever received since the current scoring methodology was adopted in 2012; its best score ever was 25 in that year.
-In 2024, sub-Saharan African nations averaged 33, with scores ranging from 8 to 72.
-(Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Republic of the Congo, Swaziland, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.)
+On Transparency International's 2024 and 2025 Corruption Perceptions Index, Eritrea scored 13 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+These are the worst scores Eritrea has ever received since the current scoring methodology was adopted in 2012; its best score ever was 25 in that year.
+When ranked by score, Eritrea ranked 177th among the 182 countries in the 2025 Index, where the country ranked first is perceived to have the most honest public sector.
+In the 2025 Index, sub-Saharan African nations (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) averaged 32, with scores ranging from 9 to 68.
+Worldwide, countries averaged 42 in 2025, with scores ranging from 9 to 89.

 Background

 Eritrea became independent from Ethiopia in 1991 after the Eritrean War of independence, and its independence was formalized in 1993 through a UN-supervised referendum.
 The decades of war had planted the seeds of many social and economic problems, including corruption.
 At that time, Eritrea had a weak private sector with few skilled workers.
-The War with Ethiopia from 1998 to 2000 and its aftermath has further destabalised Eritrea.
+The War with Ethiopia from 1998 to 2000 and its aftermath has further destabilized Eritrea.